syncfusion-content/wpf-docs/wpf/Ribbon/RibbonMerge.md

 ## Merge Order

-Mdi parent ribbon positions the child view's ribbon tabs followed by the tabs of Mdi parent ribbon.
+MDI parent ribbon positions the child view's ribbon tabs followed by the tabs of MDI parent ribbon.
 You can change the position of child view's ribbon using [RibbonTab.MergeOrder](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.RibbonTab~MergeOrder.html) property.

 In the below code, the [RibbonTab.MergeOrder](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.RibbonTab~MergeOrder.html) for `View2 Tab2` is set as 1.
-So, the ribbon tab is positioned at 1st index while merging to Mdi parent.
+So, the ribbon tab is positioned at 1st index while merging to MDI parent.

 {% tabs %}